FatmaMurat/acca-temporal-prior/README.md

 is routinely available, yet rarely used by automatic segmentation methods.
 This work converts the reference mask at t−1 into a soft spatial prior (exponential distance encoding, tau = 15 mm) and injects it alongside the image at t.
 The previous image itself is not required.

-Two injection pathways are compared: a fourth input channel at full resolution, and the pretrained SAM2 mask-prompt encoder on the stride-16 grid.
+Two injection pathways are compared with the same backbone and decoder: a fourth input channel at full resolution, and the pretrained SAM2 mask-prompt encoder on the stride-16 grid.
+Two further control arms separate the injection site from the properties of the prior itself:

+* **resolution control** — the prior is averaged to the 32 × 32 grid of the
+  prompt pathway before entering the fourth channel;
+* **encoding control** — the soft prior is replaced by the corresponding binary mask.

+The four-channel and prior-free arms are replicated with an EVA-02 backbone, and a two-channel nnU-Net and a copy-forward baseline are used as comparators.
 Experiments cover 244 consecutive t−1→t pairs from 136 patients with patient-level 5-fold cross-validation.
+Beyond segmentation accuracy, the analysis covers size strata, the failure tail (complete failures and empty predictions), area-based growth agreement and RECIST-equivalent categorical change.

 ## Repository structure

-    scripts/    analysis pipeline, run in numerical order (00 → 11) metrics/    result files underlying the tables and figures of the paper
+    scripts/    analysis pipeline, run in numerical order (00 → 16) metrics/    result files underlying the tables and figures of the paper

 ## Pipeline